United States Army Center of Military History: Mission

-Paintings by Adolf Hitler stored at the center.
-The paintings were cited in Price v.
-United States.

 The Chief of Military History is responsible for ensuring the appropriate use of military history in the teaching of strategy, tactics, logistics, and administration.
 This mission includes a requirement that military leaders at all levels be aware of the value of history in advancing military professionalism.
 To that end, the center holds a biennial history conference and workshop; publishes Army History, a professional bulletin devoted to informing the larger military history education community; and supplies readings for the army school system, including the ROTC community, and texts and other support for the army's staff ride program.
 In this effort, the chief of military history is assisted by a historical advisory committee that includes leading academic historians and representatives of the army school system.

+Watercolors by Adolf Hitler at the U.S. Army Center of Military History in May 2012.
+The paintings were cited in Price v.
+United States.

-The center has a large collection of Nazi art and ephemera collected as part of Denazification efforts after the Second World War.
-The holdings include four watercolour paintings by Adolf Hitler and several notable propaganda paintings depicting Hitler including In the Beginning Was the Word and The Standard Bearer.
+The center has a large collection of Nazi art and ephemera collected as part of Denazification efforts after the World War II.
+The holdings include four watercolor paintings by Adolf Hitler and several notable propaganda paintings depicting Hitler including In the Beginning Was the Word and The Standard Bearer.

 Staff rides enable military leaders to retrace the course of a battle on the ground, deepening their understanding of the recurring fundamentals of military operations.
 As one of the army's major teaching devices, staff rides are particularly dependent on a careful knowledge of military history.
 Center historians lead rides directed by the Secretary of the Army and the Chief of Staff and attended by senior members of the army Staff.

 It administers the army's Command History Program, to provide historical support to army organizations worldwide.
 In addition, since the first Persian Gulf War, the center has coordinated the deployment of military history detachments and the collection of historical data during peacekeeping and wartime operations, including those in northern Iraq, Somalia, Haiti, Bosnia, Kosovo, Afghanistan, and Iraq.